gijskoning/Reproducibility_project/index.md

 - The observation space property with the correct output was added
 - Metadata property set to None

 ## IAM model
 As described in the paper the basic IAM model for the Warehouse environment uses an FNN and GRU in parallel.
 The paper didn't explain how the IAM model was used in the PPO algorithm.
 This is an important detail since the algorithm uses an actor and critic model, and these can be used in different combinations.
 For example parts of the model used in the actor and critic can be shared or completely separate.
 We decided to use two instances of the IAM model, one as actor and one as critic.

+### D-set
+We looked at how to implement the d-set functionality of the model.
+We did this by reducing the size of the RNN to one layer of 25 parameters.
+This increased the training speed.
+But we saw no real increase in performance.
+As the d-set mainly impacts dynamic environments we left this out of the model we used in our experiments.

 ### Baselines
 Since we use a different PPO model as the original paper, to compare the results correctly,